yas-sim/object-tracking-line-crossing-area-intrusion/README.md

 ## Coordinates checker
-You can utilize [`coordinates-checker`](https://github.com/yas-sim/coordinates-checker) to get the coordinates of point of interest to define boundary lines and area polygons.
+You can utilize `coordinates-checker` to get the coordinates of point of interest to define boundary lines and area polygons.
 The `coordinates-checker` is also included in this project as a submodule.
+See [coordinates-checker](https://github.com/yas-sim/coordinates-checker) GitHub repo for details.
 `python coordinates-checker\coordinates-checker.py [image.jpg / movie.mp4 / 0 ]`

 ## Tested Environment